DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

-Finally, the posts that circulated in the group between January 7 and 8 continue to coordinate the previously mentioned aspects, emphasizing information about the concentration of protesters and their arrival in Brasília, as well as images of the events themselves.
+Finally, the posts that circulated in the group between January 7 and 8 continue to coordinate the previously mentioned aspects, emphasizing information about the concentration of protesters and their arrival in Brasilia, as well as images of the events themselves.
 January 8 was the peak in the circulation of videos and images in the group, highlighting the festive and celebratory tone which was followed by disillusionment in the face of the failed attempted coup movement.
 We also recognized